Here is a video demonstration:

 - RoboForm will erase all files in current User Data folder and then

-Copy from Computer A to Computer B.
+Copy from Computer A to Computer B with no Internet connection.

 - Insert this device/volume into Computer B.